• Mental Health

 Headshot of Benjamin Troy, MD

-Emotional or covert incest is a form of abuse where parents treat their children like a romantic partner.
+Emotional incest is a form of abuse involving parents treating their children like a romantic partner.
 These parents expect their children to meet their needs in a way that another adult should.
 Unlike physical incest, it does not involve sexual abuse.
 Children who experience emotional incest are at risk for depression, anxiety, eating disorders, and relationship problems as they grow older.

 What Is Emotional Incest?

-Emotional incest, also known as covert incest, is a type of emotional parental abuse.1 In cases of emotional incest, parents rely on their children for significant emotional support, which is a reversal of roles.2 Emotional incest is more than just relying on your kids on occasion, rather, it is an extreme dependence on them.
+Emotional incest, also known as covert incest, is a type of emotional abuse performed by a parent.1 In cases of emotional incest, parents rely on their children for significant emotional support, which is a reversal of roles.2 Emotional incest is more than just relying on your kids on occasion—rather, it is an extreme dependence on them.

-Parents who commit emotional incest treat their children like a spouse or close friend, rather than a child.2 These parents turn to their children for comfort, love, advice, support, and in some cases, even romance.
+Parents who commit emotional incest treat their children like a spouse or close friend rather than a child.2 These parents turn to their children for comfort, love, advice, support, and in some cases, even romance.
 The emotionally incestuous parent is unable to provide for their child’s needs and does not give them the support and nurturance that they need.
-The child essentially becomes like a parent or spouse, which is usually more than they can handle.
+The child essentially becomes like a parent or spouse, which puts more responsibility on them than is appropriate.

 Signs of Emotional Incest